xebialabs/overthere/README.md

 <table>
 <tr>
 	<th align="left" valign="top"><a name="tunneling_portAllocationRangeStart"></a>portAllocationRangeStart</th>
 	<td>The port number Overthere starts with to find an available local port for setting up a tunnel.
-The default value is: <code>1025</code>.</td>
+The default value is <code>1025</code>.</td>
 </tr>
 </table>

+<a name="troubleshooting"></a>
-# Troubleshooting
+# Troubleshooting Overthere

+This section lists a number of common configuration errors that can occur when using Overthere.
+Please let us know by [creating a ticket](https://github.com/xebialabs/overthere/issues) or by [sending us a pull request](https://github.com/xebialabs/overthere/pulls) if you have run into other connectivity issues when using Overthere.

+<a name="troubleshooting_ssh"></a>
 ## SSH

 #### Cannot start a process on an SSH server because the server disconnects immediately.